20 interesting facts about Argentina

 -

-The current Pope and the first from America, Pope Francis, used to work as a bouncer in night clubs in Buenos Aires.
+The current pope and the first from America, Pope Francis, used to work as a bouncer in nightclubs in Buenos Aires.
 (Source: BBC)

 -